 Both children were secured in the back seat – our oldest child was sitting in a child restrained seat and our baby daughter was is in an infant seat positioned in reverse as the seat must be.

 The collision caused our car to be pushed into a lamppost on the near side colliding close to the rear passenger door where our baby was secured.

 The police, ambulance and fire brigade attended – and we were all taken to hospital quite badly injured.
 Two days later – our baby daughter died from her injuries.

 The driver who hit us was a young driver and had been using his mobile phone when he lost control.
 He was also seriously injured.

 There was CCTV of the accident and the police are prosecuting the young driver for causing death by dangerous driving.

-We wish to claim for our injuries and also want to know if we can claim for our baby daughter who was killed?
+We wish to claim for our injuries and also want to know if we can claim for the death of our baby daughter in the accident?